 Construction hours will be from 8 a.m. to 4:30 p.m.
 Monday through Friday.
 The district will construct this project within the Cochrane Road, East Main Avenue and Half Road public rights-of-way.
 The district will implement temporary vehicular and pedestrian traffic control to facilitate the safe construction of the project.
 The public will continue to have access to residential, commercial, agricultural and recreational properties and facilities throughout the project.

 Expect traffic delays due to construction related activities.
 Please use caution when traveling through construction areas and take alternate routes when possible.
 During construction of phase 1, Peet Road should be used to bypass construction on Cochrane Road between Half Road and Cochrane Road.
 Elm Road should be used to bypass construction on Cochrane Road between Half Road and East Main Avenue.

-Mountain View: Temporary Closure of Mountain View Avenue through October, Lane Reductions on Miramonte and Mountain View Avenues
+Mountain View: Temporary Closure of Mountain View Avenue through October, Lane Reductions on Park Drive, Miramonte and Mountain View Avenues

 Progress on the Permanente Creek Flood Protection Project continues to move ahead, with channel widening work along Permanente and Hale Creeks.
 The overall Permanente Creek Flood Protection Project will provide natural flood protection for approximately 2,200 properties in Mountain View and Los Altos.
 Investing in flood protection projects reduces the risk of flooding and keeps communities safe.